david-zvi/OOPCodingStyleVerifier/README.md

 ## Setup (make sure to follow these instrutions after every git pull if changes were made!)
-1. Make sure you have git installed and added to your path: You can download git from [here](https://git-scm.com/downloads), follow the guide in the first comment [here](https://stackoverflow.com/questions/4492979/error-git-is-not-recognized-as-an-internal-or-external-command) to add git to your path in Windoes and follow the guide [here](https://graphite.dev/guides/how-to-resolve-the-error-git-is-not-recognized-on-mac) (3.
+1. Make sure you have git installed and added to your path: You can download git from [here](https://git-scm.com/downloads), follow the guide in the first comment [here](https://stackoverflow.com/questions/4492979/error-git-is-not-recognized-as-an-internal-or-external-command) to add git to your path in Windows and follow the guide [here](https://graphite.dev/guides/how-to-resolve-the-error-git-is-not-recognized-on-mac) (3.
 Ensure Git is in your PATH) to add git to your path in Mac.
 If your using Linux you probably don't need any help here.

 2. Clone this repository to a local directory: Open a terminal in the directory where you store your OOP project directories, and run
    ```